-I hate to ruin any dreamy notions you may have about my life, but I’ve gotta tell you: Things get stressful in Hawaii, too.
+I hate to ruin any dreamy notions you may have about my life, but I’ve gotta tell you: Things get stressful in my home, too.
+Yep, even in paradise.

 This week we finish our fourth week of homeschooling for the year, and my nerves are already a bit frayed.
 The waves are still only on the South Shore, so we have this on-going stress between (my boys priority of) getting all the way downtown to surf every day, and (my priority of) homeschooling.
 There is tension. (keeping in mind being a competitive surfer requires a LOT of training, so they aren’t being irresponsible–just inconvenient. :))